Scott Jordan's Appearance on Shark Tank: All the Dirt

-*What ensued was a battle with Mark Cuban, a call to Steve Wozniak, and Scott walking out of the room with $1 million still on the table.
-But there are two sides to every story.
-If you just watched the episode as it aired on ABC, you may have thought Scott was an arrogant jerk just looking for free publicity... or hopefully you thought Scott was a brilliant businessman who just would not let the Sharks push him around.
-Well, this page contains the whole truth.
-To understand what really happened, please read the following 4 points:
+In what is considered one of the most controversial episodes in the history of the show, Scott was unwilling to give The Sharks a piece of SCOTTeVEST, only the licensing of TEC-Technology Enabled Clothing®, and what ensued was a battle with Mark Cuban, a call to Apple co-founder Steve Wozniak, and Scott walking out of the room with $1 million still on the table.
+If you just watched the episode as it aired on ABC, you may have thought Scott was an arrogant jerk just looking for free publicity.
+Perhaps you thought Scott was a brilliant businessman who just would not let The Sharks push him around.
+Well, there are two sides to every story and this page contains the whole truth.
+To understand what really happened, please read the following four points.

-With all this background to the story, combined with my incredible passion for my companies, you can see why things got heated in the Shark Tank.
-Just remember, there are ALWAYS two sides to every story and you can see the full story below if you are interested in diving deeper into the Shark Tank.
+With all this background behind the story, combined with Scott's incredible passion for his companies, you can see why things got heated in the Shark Tank.
+Just remember, there are ALWAYS two sides to every story and if you want to hear more from my company and me, signup for our newsletter here.

 Some people lauded Scott for standing up to the Sharks and for keeping his head on his shoulders.
 Others scorned him, saying that it was all a publicity stunt, that he was disrespectful, and that he was a "patent troll."
 Several major blogs reported on Scott's performance, including Tech Crunch, Gear Dairy, and the "official" Shark Tank Blog.
 All of this chatter made Scott want to tell his side of the story to set the record straight.
 The end result is his official statement, which can be read HERE.